PandaSense/MteSenseWdd/README.md

 - add MteSense-Wdd-beta-x.x.x.jar into your test automation project.
 # How to use
 #### Step 1 :
-Add MteSense-Wdd-beta-0.1.1.jar into your project classpath.
+Add MteSense-Wdd-beta-x.x.x.jar into your project classpath.
 #### Step 2 :
 Create java file to build webdriver, please pay attention to your driver type like below:
 #### MteSenseWdadTest